top of page

 Workers’ Compensation Audit Report Form

 This is provided to employers who are involved in a voluntary audit.
 They have to fill this form with all the details that they would have given to the auditor during the physical audit.
-It is basically an alternative for physical audits.
+It is an alternative to physical audits.